jorgebucaran/cookbook.fish/README.md

 chmod +x my_script
 ```

-The system above allow us to run the script directly by using its path
+The system above allows you to run the script directly by using its path:

 ```fish
 ./my_script
 ```

-instead of
+instead of:

 ```fish
 fish my_script